Swanson-Hysell-Group/lab_protocols/Lab_Logistics/Common_Lab_Supplies.md

 *Rationale:*
 This sodium silicate solution works as a non-magnetic glue for attaching broken paleomagnetic cores.

+** update from Yiming 1/19/2022: the Baker brand sodium silicate solution is thick and makes solid cement less likely to puff up bubbles after high-temperature heatings.
+But regular cheap 40% sodium silicate solutions also works.
+The trade off is one needs to add more Omega cement.

 #### Quartz Polished Discs for sample mounting and rockmag